…Of Gardeners, Tillers, and Peculiar Farmers: The Restoration of The United States of America (5 minute read)

 Call The Special Teams!

-The three threads needed to create the 21st century work force: critical thinkers, social enterprise, and community, root in a social balance perspective that prioritizes people and community over profit, and safeguards these foundations with a confident and well-chess playersinformed citizenship of individuals forming a peaceful gathering of community ‘gardeners’ who are listeners, observers, and custodial caretakers.
+The three threads needed to create the 21st century work force: critical thinkers, social enterprise, and community, root in a social balance perspective that prioritizes people and community over profit, and safeguards these foundations with a confident and well-informed citizenship of individuals forming a peaceful gathering of community ‘gardeners’ who are listeners, observers, and custodial caretakers.

 A smart, savvy community of critical thinkers become as ‘social gardeners.’
 But this reality cannot be readily seen in the absence of our educational system not purposing its goals towards the forming of a civically-minded people.
 We need not all be social entrepreneurs, but we do need to teach civic participation that is individualized and not steered towards participating in government or traditional routes of service.
 People want to personalize how they serve and this is a motivating factor to any success that can be had therein.
 Educational policy has to reflect the prioritization of critical thinking that is non-tribal, observant, reflective and analytical in order to create a fulfillment of a deeper aspect of what it means to be an American.
 Far from any nationalistic purposes, the protection of our freedoms and liberties do not initiate alone with the reality of a physically armed populace, but with the robust practice of intellectual prowess in the citizenry.